gmalim/NBA_analysis/README_PlayerAwards.md

 ### 2. User input

-- Choose the NBA Player Award you want to predict:
+- Choose the NBA Award you want to predict:
 	- NBA Most Valuable Player (MVP)
 	- NBA Rookie of the Year (ROY)
 	- NBA Defensive Player of the Year (DPOY)